slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Stoicism is about the domestication of emotions, not their elimination." (...)
 "Never threaten when angry.
 Never promise when joyful.
 Never plan when gloomy.
 Never reply when tired.
 Never buy when euphoric."
 -- Nassim Taleb [1960]*

-> *"Not too soon and not too late; the secret of education lies in choosing the right time to do things."
--- Natalia Ginzburg *

-> *"The early bird may get the worm, but the second mouse gets the cheese."
--- Unknown *

 > *"Hesitation is always easy, rarely useful."
 -- Prof. Quirrel {fictional}*